Welcome to A Joyful Noise!

 Monday choir is the place for you if you want to develop your confidence as a choral singer.
 No previous choral or music experience is required.
 During the choral year the choir will typically learn two different concert programs which it will perform in a variety of settings, from formal concerts to outreach performances in seniors’ homes and hospitals.
 From time to time Monday Choir also enjoys going on a road trip and participating in out of town workshops.
 To cap off their year, singers tell us one of the highlights is the annual Talent Night when they get a chance to perform for each other in a fun and relaxed setting.

-A Joyful Noise – thursday choir (soprano and alto sections at capacity)
+A Joyful Noise – thursday choir

 During the choral season the choir will typically prepare three concert programs of more challenging repertoire to be presented in concerts.
 As with the other choirs, no audition is required.
 However, to feel comfortable with the level of difficulty and amount of repertoire, some musical knowledge or choral experience is necessary.
 New members are invited to attend a voice placement session with our conductor, Eva Bostrand, after registration.
 Travel is also a part of Thursday Choir’s choral year.
 Some years the road trips are within western Canada but other years the choir goes on an international tour to such wonderful destinations as Iceland, Malta, and Sardinia.
-This year’s adventures will see Thursday Choir journey to Croatia and Slovenia in June 2020!

 How do I choose which choir is right for me?